microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/01-IntroToAzureSQL.md

 Now that you have a general awareness of Azure SQL, let's work through some of the tasks and additional decisions you'll have to make as the Azure SQL professional, and how it compares to SQL Server.

 ## Deployment methods
-Explanation of how you typically install SQL Server Overview of how it's different in Azure
-Overview of the methods (platform deployment, GUI deployment, unattended deployment, offline deployment) and those that do/do not apply to Azure SQL.

-### Platform deployment
-### GUI deployment
-### Unattended deployment
-### Offline deployment
+When you first set out to deploy SQL Server, you'll look at deploying the platform.
+In an on-prem environment, this means building the bare metal machine and installing the OS.
+You're probably then going to configure Hypervisor and deploy and configure a Virtual Mahine on top of that and install the OS.
+Then, you need to take the time to properly configure the OS including any security updates, storage, domain, and timezone.
+With Azure SQL, you don't have to do that.
+With an Azure SQL VM, you still potentially need to configure your OS, but with Azure SQL, since the OS is abstracted in Azure SQL DB and Azure SQL MI, you don't have any responsibilities for deploying the platform.

+Once the platform is ready, for the typical box SQL Server, you can use a GUI deployment with the SQL Server Setup from Media or you can leverage SQL Server setup.exe from Media and PowerShell Desired State Configuration for an unattended deployment.
+For Azure SQL, your main GUI deployment tool is the Azure portal, and you unattended deployment options consist of PowerShell and the Azure Command-line interface (Azure CLI).

+Finally, if you want todo an offline deployment for the box SQL Server, it's the same as the unattended deployment, and with Azure SQL, there currently is no offline deployment.

 ## Configuration choices during deployment
-Summary of the things you choose when you deploy/install SQL Server and how it is different than Azure.
+TODO: Summary of the things you choose when you deploy/install SQL Server and how it is different than Azure.

+As you go through the deployment of SQL Server, there are specific steps that are required.
+Below is a list of things you typically do and how they're different in Azure:
+* Accept the EULA
+    * In Azure SQL, you do something similar
+* Choose the features to be installed
+    * In Azure SQL, you just get everything there is, there are no 'custom' installations with certain features turned on or off
+* Choose the collation
+    * In Azure SQL, you do this too
+* Choose Instant File Initiation
+    * In Azure SQL,
+* Choose Directories
+    * In Azure SQL,
+* Choose Service Accounts
+    * In Azure SQL, you can do this after deployment
+* Add sys admin account(s)
+    * In Azure SQL, you do something similar
+* Choose tempdb config
+    * In Azure SQL,
+* Choose MAXDOP config
+    * In Azure SQL,
+* Choose memory config
+    * In Azure SQL,

-Followed by a detailed view of the choices you have to make in SQL DB
+In the rest of this section, we'll go through a detailed view of the process and choices involved in deploying Azure SQL (whether it's DB, MI, or Elastic Pools).

 ### Resource group
 Whenever you deploy any services (or "resources") in Azure, they must be tied to a [resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal), which is simply a logical grouping of resources in an Azure subscription.
 This could be all of the resources for a solution, or just the onces you want to manage together.
 Generally, you add resources that share the same lifecycle to the same resource group so you can easily deploy, update, and delete them as a group.
-When you deploy any service in the Azure SQL suite, you'll need to specify a resource group first.
+When you deploy any service in the Azure SQL suite, you'll need to specify an existing resource group or create a new one first.

+### Server

+When you create an Azure SQL MI, giving the supplying the server name is the same as in SQL Server.
+However, for databases and elastic pools, an Azure SQL Database server is required.
+This is a logical construct that acts as a central administrative point for multiple single or pooled databases, logins, firewall rules, auditing rules, threat detection policies, and failover groups (more on these topics later).
+But having this logical server does not expose any instance-level access or features.
+More on SQL Database servers [here](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-servers).

-### Server admin login
+### Server admin login / Managed Instance admin login

-You'll then be prompted to supply a Server admin login username and password.
+You'll then be prompted to supply a Server admin login (or Managed Instance admin login if using Azure SQL MI or Azure SQL Instance Pools) username and password.
 This is the equilavent to the system admin in SQL Server.
 This account connects using SQL authentication (username and password) and only one of these accounts can exist.
 You can optionally configure an Azure Active Directory account (individual or security group).
 More details on logins [here](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-manage-logins).

 ### Region

 Next, you'll have to select a region where you want the service deployed.
 The list of available regions for Azure SQL DB and MI can be found [here](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=sql-database&regions=all).

-### Server name
+### Elastic pool

-When you create an Azure SQL MI, giving the supplying the server name is the same as in SQL Server.
-However, for databases and elastic pools, an Azure SQL Database server is required.
-This is a logical construct that acts as a central administrative point for multiple single or pooled databases, logins, firewall rules, auditing rules, threat detection policies, and failover groups (more on these topics later).
-But having this logical server does not expose any instance-level access or features.
-More on SQL Database servers [here](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-servers).
+In Azure SQL DB, you then decide if you want this database to be a part of an Elastic Pool (new or existing).
+In Azure SQL MI, [creating an instance pool (public preview) currently requires a different flow](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-instance-pools-how-to#create-an-instance-pool) than the Azure SQL MI create experience in the Azure portal.

 ### Purchasing model
 You have two options for the purchasing model, [virtual core (vCore)-based](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers-vcore) (recommended) or [Database transaction unit (DTU)-based](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers-dtu
 ).
+The DTU model is not available in Azure SQL MI.

 The vCore-based model is recommended because it allows you to independently choose compute and storage resources, while the DTU-based model is a bundled measure of compute, storage and I/O resources, which means you have less control over paying only for what you need.
 This model also allows you to use [Azure Hybrid Benefit for SQL Server](https://azure.microsoft.com/pricing/hybrid-benefit/) to gain cost savings.
 In the [vCore model](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers-vcore), you pay for: